mbitsnbites/mc1-doom/README.md

 $ ninja
 ```

-The resulting ELF binary is `src/out/mc1doom`.
+The resulting ELF binary is `src/out/mc1doom`, which is runnable in the MRISC32 simulator (use `run.sh` or `run.bat` to run it).

+To build for an MC1 computer target, add `-DMC1SDK_HOME=/path/to/mc1-sdk-installation` to the CMake options.

 ## Building for other platforms